Hep C

 There’s Harm in Waiting to Get Tested

-Hep C Is on the Rise
+Hep C—On the Rise

-The Hep C Test Is Simple, but You Have to Ask for It
+The Hep C Test Is Simple, but You May Have to Ask for It

 Here’s a simple guide to help you remember to A.S.K. for the Hep C test: